 Other work in progress

 - In April 2012, we began our three-year programme of ecological surveys.
 These are essential for us to understand the local environment and inform our outline designs of the flood channel.
 So far we have surveyed bird populations and monitored water levels.

-- We are seeking the necessary internal approvals to begin outline designs of the flood channel and capacity improvements.
+- We are seeking the necessary approvals to begin outline designs of the flood channel and capacity improvements.
 We hope to start this process in spring 2014 and it could take three to four years to complete.